Best Beach in San Diego: Top 13 Gorgeous Beaches for Sun, Sand, and Surf

 Surf’s up!
 San Diego is a mecca for surfers of all ages and abilities.
 Groms from all over congregate here to ride some of the best waves in the country.

-With a name like Ocean Beach, it’s no surprise this town receives its fair share of swell.
-The breaks of Ocean Beach are known to be pumping when the rest of San Diego runs dry.
+Ocean Beach: With a name like Ocean Beach, it’s no surprise this town receives its fair share of swell.
+The breaks of Ocean Beach at Abott St are known to be pumping when the rest of San Diego runs dry.

-While Swami’s needs a decent amount of swell to live up to its full potential, beachgoers can also pass a pleasant day here picnicking or exploring the tide pools exposed at low tide.
+Beachgoers can also pass a pleasant day here picnicking or exploring the tide pools exposed at low tide.
+Make your way to S Coast Hwy 101 to experience it for yourself.

 Best Beach Hotels San Diego